jebafrancisca/Internship-Recommender-System/README.md

 Find relevant internships quickly Filter opportunities effectively Match roles with their skills Track previous searches

-This project solves that by building a structured recommendation system that provides personalized, filter-driven job discovery with a clean and intuitive UX.
+This project solves that by building a structured recommendation system that provides personalized , filter-driven job discovery with a clean and intuitive UX.

 ![📸 Application Preview](Homepage.png)